brendenwest/cis276/1_intro_to_data_science.md

 ### Learning Outcomes
-- What is data science (DS)
+- What is data analysis?
+How does it relate to data science?
 - DS professional roles
 - Software tools & techniques used in DS
+- Why Python is used for data analysis
-- Python -v- R -v- Julia
+- Common Python data analysis tools
-- Jupyter notebooks
 - Python refresher
-- Common python DS libraries - numpy, pandas, matplotlib, scikit-learn
 - Installing Python libraries